-At Point Cook and Sanctuary Lakes Eyecare, we have invested in state-of-the art optical equipment that allows us to measure, monitor and assess your eyes in the most efficient and accurate way possible.
+At Sanctuary Lakes Eyecare, we have invested in state-of-the art optical equipment that allows us to measure, monitor and assess your eyes in the most efficient and accurate way possible.
 Utilising the technology appropriate for your assessment, in conjunction with our professional expertise and knowledge, enables us to provide you with the most appropriate prescription as well as detect any serious ocular conditions at an earlier stage.
 Early detection often means we can commence treatment earlier and hopefully prevent, reduce or avoid vision loss and complications.

 Our high-tech testing equipment includes: